roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ```

 Notice that JQuery is being included in this project as fomantic UI depends on it.
 If you prefer, you can also include the jquery and fomantic / semantic ui css and js files locally and link to them there.

+3. You can test the app using `yarn run dev` or build it using `yarn run build`.

 ## Usage